AdiAr11/account-deletion-request/support_account_deletion.md

 1. Send an email to our support team at black.sky.textease@gmail.com using the email address associated with your TextEase account.
 2. In the email, please provide your registered email address.
-Our support team will process your request promptly.
+Your request will be processed promptly.
 Thank you for using TextEase.